calmiLovesAI/TensorFlow2.0_ResNet/README.md

 1. Requirements:
 + Python 3.6
 + Tensorflow 2.0.0-beta1
-2. To train the ResNet on your own dataset, you can put the dataset under the folder **dataset**, and the directory should look like this:
+2. To train the ResNet on your own dataset, you can put the dataset under the folder **original dataset**, and the directory should look like this:
 ```
 |——dataset
    |——class_name_0